mikeotoole/guides/protocol/README.md

 Merge
 -----

-Run all tests and validate code quality.
+Checkout the branch and run all tests and validate code quality.

     git co branch
     git pull

-    rake reports:all
+Make sure all commits are squashed into commits a single logical commit and rebase with master.

+    git irebase-origin

+Run all specs on the rebased branch.

+    bin/rake

+Force push the branch to origin.
+This will update the Pull-Request so it is closed properly with the merge and can be track later.

 View a list of new commits.
 View changed files.
 Merge branch into master.
+This can also be done by viewing the PR on Github rather then using ``log`` and ``diff`` like shown below.

     git log origin/master..HEAD
     git diff --stat origin/master
     git merge-branch
-    git push

 Only Fast-Forward merges should be done.
 If the merge is not a Fast-Forward cancel the merge (deleting all lines in the commit message will cancel the merge).
-Rebaise with master again and force push the branch to origin.
+Rebase with master again and force push the branch to origin.
 This will update the Pull-Request so it is closed properly with the merge and can be track later.

+    git push

 Delete your local and remote feature branch.
+Make sure the branch has been cleanly merged to master before doing this!
+If in doubt skip this step.

     git delete-branch <branch-name>